The Trees by Adrienne Rich Summary and Complete Analysis

 • The silence about the departure in the letters could reflect the disconnect between human concerns and the powerful, transformative events in the natural world.
 The poet might be exploring the limitations of language in expressing such profound experiences.

-To summarise, the poet’s choice to omit the departure from the letters adds depth to the poem, inviting readers to consider the complexities of human communication and the challenges of conveying extraordinary or unexpected events.
+To conclude, the poet’s choice to omit the departure from the letters adds depth to the poem, inviting readers to consider the complexities of human communication and the challenges of conveying extraordinary or unexpected events.

-1. Does the poem present a conflict between man and nature?
+Q4: (i) Does the poem present a conflict between man and nature?
 Compare it with A Tiger in the Zoo.
 Is the poet suggesting that plants and trees, used for ‘interior decoration’ in cities while forests are cut down, are ‘imprisoned’ and need to ‘break out’?

 A: 1) Conflict between Man and Nature: